allenai/natural-instructions/tasks/README.md

 `task096_conala_list_index_subtract` | Given a list of numbers subtract each element by its index in the list | Answer Generation, Arithmetic
 `task097_conala_remove_duplicates` | Given a list of numbers remove all of the duplicates in the list | Text Modification, Arithmetic
 `task098_conala_list_intersect` | Given a two lists of numbers find the intersection of the two lists | Answer Generation, Arithmetic
+`task_111_asset_sentence_simplification` | Given a sentence, simplify it so it can be understood by non-native English speakers | Generation, Paraphrasing
+`task_112_asset_simple_sentence_identification` | Given two text pieces, choose the one that is simpler and easier to understand by non-native speakers | Answer Generation, Sentence Comparison